Hal Silvers or Hubert Castle

 Bertha Henry

 Bertha was oldest of all J.E.
-Henry’s childern .
+Henry’s children .
 She performed “Iron Jaw” in the show.
 She also helped in the cook house.
 Later she was married to Al Conners.

 Monkey Show

-Attractions like this one would sometimes join the show and would become part of the Midway.
+Attractions like this one would sometimes join the J.E Henry show and would become part of his midway.
+The center banner reads Masons Natureland

 The Advance Cars